Q: How many students attend NEC?

 Q: What percentage of applicants get accepted?

-A: NEC accepts approximately 28% of the applicant pool, but the numbers vary by major.
-The number of admission offers in each major varies from year to year based on the number of openings created by graduating students.
+A: NEC accepts approximately 28% of the applicant pool.
+This varies by major and year to year based on openings created by graduating students.

 Q: What is the difference between a conservatory and a regular college or university?

 A: Conservatories offer programs in a very specific area of study — in our case, music — with an intensely focused curriculum.
-Although undergraduate students have liberal arts requirements, the rest of the coursework is centered on music.
+Although undergraduate students study the liberal arts as well, most of the coursework is in music.
 Major emphases are placed on students' private weekly lessons with their faculty mentor and opportunities for performance.
 Conservatories are most appropriate for students who are focused on performance or composition as a career.
-Colleges and universities, on the other hand, offer a broader range of programs and majors and may require additional general education courses as part of their curriculum.
+Colleges and universities, on the other hand, offer a range of programs and majors and may require additional general education courses.

 Q: Do undergraduates have to take liberal arts courses at NEC?

 A: Yes, the undergraduate curriculum is about 80% music-related and 20% liberal arts.
-We have our own Liberal Arts Department which offers courses in literature, languages, history, philosophy, social sciences, visual arts, etc. All first-year undergraduates must take college writing (unless they earned a 4 or 5 on the English Composition AP exam) and a liberal arts seminar.
+We have our own Liberal Arts Department which offers engaging courses in writing, literature, languages, history, philosophy, social sciences, visual arts, etc.

 Q: How are teaching studios assigned?